 Roll things back a season from snow to dazzling fall colors and you will be visiting Stowe at arguably its most desirable time of year.

 Fall colors in Stowe elevate a picturesque region into a postcard perfect region.
-Everything from hikes to drone shots to covered bridges and the church just look better in Fall.
+Everything from hikes to drone shots and covered bridges to the church just look better in fall.

 Peak foliage colors are hard to predict, but you can give yourself the best chance of timing it right by planning for the last week of September or first two weeks of October.

-8. Hike Sunset Ridge Trail To ‘The Chin’ Mt Mansfield
+8. Hike Sunset Ridge Trail To Mt Mansfield

 You have plenty of choice for hikes if you drive or gondola to the summit of Mt Mansfield.
 But one of the most popular approaches for avid hikers looking for a moderate challenge is to take on Sunset Ridge Trail instead.